opop999/TI_monitoring_fb_political_ads_2022/README.md

 ------------------------------------------------------------------------

-**The list of monitored political subjects below (in alphabetic order) was taken from the top 500 spenders in the 90 days prior to 13th September, as provided in [the country report of FB/Meta.](https://www.facebook.com/ads/library/report/?source=archive-landing-page&country=CZ)**
+**The list of monitored political subjects below (in alphabetic order) was taken from the last 90 days' top 500 spenders\* prior to 13th September, as provided in [the country report of FB/Meta.](https://www.facebook.com/ads/library/report/?source=archive-landing-page&country=CZ)**

 | **POLITICAL SUBJECT**                                                     | **NUMERIC ID**   |
 |:-------------------------------------------------|:-----------|